 - Teaching Arrangements

-One 1 hour 50 minutes lecture and one 50 minute lecture per week, inclusive of two computer lab sessions.
+One 3-hour lecture per week, inclusive of two computer labs.

 There is no set reading for this course.
 Readings will be made available via eReserve.